European registry on Inherited Platelet Disorders (IPD) project

 The primary objective of this EHA-SWG-initiated small research project is to establish the first European registry on IPDs.

-Inherited platelet disorders (IPD) are a heterogeneous group of rare bleeding diseases.
-This group is:
+IPDs are a heterogeneous group of rare bleeding diseases that is:

-• Associated with a reduction of platelet number and/or function
+• Associated with a reduction of platelet numbers and/or function

 • Characterized by a bleeding tendency ranging from mild to severe

-Despite recent significant breakthroughs, IPDs are largely neglected because they're rare and generally considered benign.
-For this reason, they remain under-diagnosed and their prevalence is still unknown.
+Despite recent significant breakthroughs, IPDs are largely neglected because they are rare and generally considered benign.
+For this reason, they remain under-diagnosed, and their prevalence is still unknown.

-Rare disease registries are a way of systematically collecting of data on the diagnosis and management of patients.
-They allow us to:
+Rare disease registries are a way of systematically collecting data on the diagnosis and management of patients that allows us to:

 • Estimate the prevalence of a disorder